 Another issue to consider during the planning process is whether you'd like your beneficiaries to receive your assets directly or have the assets placed in trust and distributed subject to conditions and circumstances such as age, need, and even incentives based on behavior and education.
 All too often, children receive substantial assets before they are mature enough to handle them in a prudent manner.

 If you have been named personal representative of an estate and need assistance navigating the probate process, give our office a call.
-Guelzow Law Offices has compassionately and affordably assisted many families through the probate process.
+Guelzow & Ellefsen Law Offices has compassionately and affordably assisted many families through the probate process.